Survivor Reentry Project

 Technical Assistance Request (Professionals)

 The Survivor Reentry Project provides individualized support, training, consultation, and technical assistance on criminal record relief for survivors of human trafficking.
-Resources are available to attorneys, advocates, judges, prosecutors, law enforcement, universities/law schools, and legislators.
-We are still able to take these requests during the intake pause.
+Resources are available to attorneys, advocates, judges, law enforcement, universities/law schools, and legislators.
 You can submit your request below.

 Get in Touch